rhoeberg/phorm/README.md

 # phorm
-Nodebased tool for generative and reactive visuals with a focus on live performances and VJ setups.
+Prototype of a nodebased tool for generative and reactive visuals with a focus on live performances and VJ setups.

-(currently under active development and not yet suitable for actual use)
+(under development and not yet suitable for actual use)

 ---
 ### Dependencies